markgw/uh-nlp2021/docs/week1/index.md

 3
 ```

-This is mostly relevant when you want to supply a function as an argument to another function.
+This is mostly relevant when you want to supply a function as an argument to another function but don't really care about the function otherwise.
 For example, you might use it to sort a list of dictionaries by a specific value using the built-in function `sorted` and its optional argument `key`:
 ```python
 >>> data = [{'first':'Guido', 'last':'Van Rossum', 'YOB':1956},
 ...         {'first':'Grace', 'last':'Hopper',     'YOB':1906},